jaguwalapratik/csod-assignments/a3/README.md

 [here](https://github.com/jaguwalapratik/csod-assignments/tree/master/packer)

-**Note:** Please configure the access key and secret key at system level or configure ec2 instance role if we are using AWS EC2 instance to run our jenkins.
+**Note:** Please configure the access key and secret key at system level or configure ec2 instance role if using AWS EC2 instance to run jenkins.
 Or we can configure them in Jenkins Credentials store and pass them as environment variable in pipeline script.